gabrielcostasilva/vue-monster-game/README.md

 ## Features of This Branch
 This branch features Vue 3 composition API.
 Notice that we deconstructed Vue object using a const instead of an import, as usual when using vue-cli.

+[This tutorial](https://www.vuemastery.com/blog/vue-3-start-using-it-today/) helped me to use the Vue 3 composition API on a single HTML file.

 ## Project Overview

 ### Main Screen